dszakallas/profile/readme.md

 you found yourself on the homepage of Szakállas Dávid, a programmer, hacker and nice guy from Budapest, Hungary, Europe.
-I am specializing in backend development and data engineering.
-I recently received an M.Sc. degree from BME, one of the region's prominent technological universities, where I learned about fault-tolerant systems, distributed computing and databases.
+I am specializing in data engineering.
+I received an M.Sc. degree in 2018 from Budapest University of Technology and Engineering, where I learned about fault-tolerant systems, and distributed computing.
+I worked at [Ekata](https://ekata.com/) recently.

-Currently I am working as a software engineer on data related things at [Whitepages](https://www.whitepages.com/).
-By night I hack around MIDI gadgets 🎛 🎚 or play the guitar.
+**Currently I am looking for new opportunities.**

 ## Experience

-- Deep knowledge of running and optimizing Spark workloads, knowledge of Spark internals
-- General knowledge of the Big Data landscape
+- Knowledge of developing and and tuning Spark workloads.
+I spent two years at Ekata refactoring and optimizing a complicated 30,000 SLOC Spark application.
-- Working knowledge of AWS S3, EMR, EC2
+- Working knowledge of AWS cloud technologies such as S3, EMR, EC2.
+- General knowledge of distributed columnar stores and key-value store databases
-- Experience working in a dockerized environment and deploying to Kubernetes
+- Experience working in a dockerized environment and Kubernetes
 - Good knowledge of Airflow
+- Some experience in machine learning
+- Functional programming
+- Working in a cross-functional team of data engineers and data scientists

+## Things I am interested in

+- Privacy and anonymization in the face of Big Data and Machine Learning
+- Data lineage tracking
+- Incremental stream processing

 ## Tech
 Technologies I prefer:
-- Languages: Scala, Python, Javascript, Rust, Go, SQL
+- Languages: Scala (Dotty 😊), Python, Rust, Javascript
-- Processing: Spark, Kafka, Node.js, Airflow
-- Databases: Redis, Elastic, Postgres
+- Editor: Spacemacs, IntelliJ, Vim
-- Infrastructure: Linux, Docker, Kubernetes
+- Tools: Bash, Jenkins, Docker, Kubernetes
+- Browser: 🔥🦊

 I have some knowledge of data analytics toolkits in R (data.table, ggplot, shiny) and Python (numpy, pandas).